sel4devkit/sel4devkit-manual/src/src/install_and_configure/configure_uboot.md

-# Setting up U-Boot config
+# Setting up the U-Boot config file

 A U-Boot configuration file (uEnv.txt) is contained within the provided image.
 It is placed in the root of the `BOOT` partition and is named `uEnv.txt`.
 It contains 3 main configurable items: